Wes Watkins: Retirement from Congress

 Oklahoma lost a congressional seat after the 2000 census due to slower than expected population growth.
-The final map saw Watkins' district dismantled, with its territory split between three nearby districts.
+The final map saw Watkins's district dismantled, with its territory split between three nearby districts, creating initial uncertainty as to which Republican incumbents would run again.
 His home in Stillwater (where he had lived since 1990) was drawn into the western Oklahoma-based 3rd district (the former 6th district), represented by fellow Republican Frank Lucas.
 Most of his old base in Little Dixie was merged into the Muskogee-based 2nd district.
-The western portion, including Watkins' former home in Ada, was drawn into the Norman-based 4th district.
-Faced with the prospect of running in territory that he did not know and that did not know him, Watkins announced he would retire for good.
+The western portion, including Watkins's former home in Ada, was drawn into the Norman-based 4th district.
+Watkins therefore announced he would retire, in hopes that this would help prevent his fellow Republican incumbents from having to run against each other.
 In an indication of how much his politics had changed since leaving the House for the first time, Watkins served as honorary chairman for conservative Senator Jim Inhofe's bid for a second full term.

+Post-congressional career

+After leaving Congress, he was hired as a senior legislative analyst at the Washington, D.C.–based lobbying and public relations firm Fleishman-Hillard.

+Watkins died from a cardiac arrest in Stillwater, Oklahoma, on March 26, 2025, at the age of 86.